obsidianmd/obsidian-help/en/How to/Multiple cursors.md

+---
+alias: Working with multiple cursors
+---

 Obsidian lets you edit text in multiple places at the same time using multiple cursors.
 You can add additional cursors by holding `Alt` (or `Option` on macOS) and selecting another position in the note.

 To remove a selection along with all additional cursors, click anywhere in the note without holding a key.
 You can also remove the selection by pressing `Escape`.